GitHub Actions

 buf_token: ${{ secrets.BUF_TOKEN }}

-This workflow is basically the same workflow as before, with an additional step to push to the BSR when a push is made to the main
+This workflow is almost the same workflow as before, with an additional step to push to the BSR when a push is made to the main

 branch of your repository.